Evaluation and Testing

-CogAT (Cognitive Abilities Test) – administered one time per year in fall to 2nd graders (optional for 3rd – 6th graders)
+CogAT (Cognitive Abilities Test) is administered one time per year in fall to 2nd graders (optional for 3rd – 6th graders).

 (The state of SC requires all 2nd grade students to be tested.
 An online form is used for 3rd – 6th graders opting to retake the CogAT.
 The form link is shared each year several weeks before testing via the community e-newsletter.

 The current definition of “gifted,” is:

 Students, children, or youth who give evidence of high achievement capability in areas such as intellectual, creative, artistic, or leadership capacity, or in specific academic fields, and who need services and activities not ordinarily provided by the school in order to fully develop those capabilities.

 The National Association for Gifted Children (NAGC) estimates that there are approximately 3 million academically gifted children in grades K-12 in the US – approximately 6% of the student population.

 In South Carolina, the CogAT abilities test is the tool used for determining gifted and talented status.
 The CogAT tests verbal reasoning, quantitative reasoning, and nonverbal reasoning.
 Click here for a helpful description of the CogAT that includes sample questions from each part of the test.

 Although students at Coastal Montessori Charter School are not pulled out for a gifted and talented program, being identified GT does allow CMCS teachers and teaching assistant the opportunity to better understand a child’s academic needs.
 We pride ourselves on individualizing your child’s education plan and will use the assessment data to make informed instructional decisions.